amandaeze97/cs3041-designManifesto/README.md

 ### My Design Process

 When it comes to creating a product with the hope of making the user's experience better, it is important to follow the 4 step design process:
-1. Brainstorming
+1. **Brainstorming**
    - this can be done using the 5 design sheet methodology
      - **sheet 1**: brainstorming sheet *(ideate, filter, categorize, combine, and refine question)*
-     - **sheets 2, 3, 4**: design sheets *(layout, meta-information, focus, operations, and discussion)*
+     - **sheets 2, 3, 4**: design sheets *(layout, information, focus, operations, and discussion)*
-     - **sheet 5**: realization sheet *(layout, meta-information, focus, operations, and detail)*
+     - **sheet 5**: realization sheet *(layout, information, focus, operations, and detail)*
-2. Prototyping
+2. **Prototyping**
    - is generally divided into two separate categories: low- and high-fidelity prototyping
      - low-fidelity = involves the use of basic models or examples of the product being tested, such as storyboarding and sketching
      - high-fidelity = looks and operates closer to the finished product, such as a 3D plastic model with movable parts
-3. User Testing
+3. **User Testing**
    - refers to evaluating a product or service by testing it with representative users, to identify any usability problems, collect qualitative and quantitative data and determine the participant's satisfaction with the product
-4. Finalization
+4. **Finalization**
    -

 #### BRAINSTORMING

-Paragraph 1

-Paragraph 2
+Brainstorming and idea processing was what started each project.
+For Example, in the Design for a Another World, our idea process was what took the majority of time.
+This was because the idea had to have a distinct purpose.
+Not only did I learn how to solve problems in regards to the idea, but to make sure I am solving the right problems.
+We would know which problems to solve by watching how users interact with the problem at hand.
+In certain situations, we would not tell the user what the problem was and would let them figure it out on their own.
+In some cases, the problem we thought would be the main focus would not actually be the one.
+The user could fine an entirely new problem in the starting stages of our process.
+We also had to make sure that our idea were completed within a deadline which would dictate which scopes of the projects were attainable at certain points.
+Reading [Ideation] (https://www.kixlab.org/courses/cs374-spring-2017/classes/08-Ideation/).

 #### PROTOTYPING